Silvanet Wildfire Sensor

 Normally, the Silvanet Sensor Node is in idle mode.
 It activates every 60 seconds to read the air quality / gas sensor and every 2 hours to read the environment.
 It then sends a single packet to the Silvanet Server via the Mesh Gateway and Border Gateway.
-These data packets contain normal (non-fire detection) environmental data - temperature, pressure and humidity internal values.
-These values can be viewed in the Site Management app.
+These data packets contain normal (non-fire detection) environmental data which includes temperature, pressure and humidity internal values.
+These values are displayed in the Site Management app.

 Built-in solar panel

-The sensor includes on its front housing a 60mm x 60mm solar cell.
+The sensor includes a 60 mm x 60 mm solar cell on its front housing.
 It continuously generates energy during the daytime and recharges the device with sufficient power for the next 24 hours.
 After sunset, it begins to discharge until sunrise.
 After sunrise, it begins to recharge to 100% within about an hour.

 Sufficient ambient light is available in forests to provide sufficient light for the solar panel.
 Forests are never entirely dark during the day, even with a thick forest canopy.